UEFA Youth League round of 16: Milan, Dortmund, Hajduk through; Madrid-Salzburg, Liverpool-Porto, Atlético-Genk to come | UEFA Youth League

 Borussia Dortmund 1-1 Paris Saint-Germain (5-4 pens)

-Silas Ostrzinsk denied Ilyes Housni from the last spot-kick of the shoot-out to take Dortmund into the quarter-finals a year after they reached that stage for the first time.
+Silas Ostrzinsk denied Ilyes Housni from the last spot-kick of the shoot-out to take Dortmund into the quarter-finals a year after they reached that stage for the first time (also on penalties against Manchester United).
 Noha Lemina gave Paris the lead on 39 minutes but almost immediately Samuel Bamba levelled.
 In the second half Paris had the better chances despite losing Vimoj Muntu Wa Mungu to a second yellow card.

 Wednesday 1 March